cybunk/Frobel-open-gifts/README.md

 * Create your own folder gift folder "Gift-NN"
 * Add the frame for cutting or the model for printing, eventually a box design
 * Photography and document your fabrication process
-* and finally make a commit request
+* and finally make a pull request

 # Our usage
 Frobel Open Gift was made for research purpose to study constructive visualization paradigm.